soundpaint/respektomat/README.md

   but should be portable to other languages with minimal effort.
   Note, for example, that »ELIZA« depends on constructing subclauses from a main clause.
 In English language, this is relatively easy.
-  For example, you can take the main clause "today it is raining" and turning it into a subclause by prepending e.g. the word "if": "if today it is raining, then …".
+  For example, you can take the main clause “today it is raining” and turning it into a subclause by prepending e.g. the word “if”: “if today it is raining, then …”.
 In German language, this is not directly possible, but the sentence must be rephrased.
-For example, the main clause "heute regnet es", it must be rephrased as "falls es heute regnet, dann …" when prepending the conditional word "falls".
+For example, the main clause “heute regnet es”, it must be rephrased as “falls es heute regnet, dann …” (instead of “falls heute regnet es, dann …”) when prepending the conditional word “falls”.
+To avoid this trouble, »Respektomat« does not at all try to construct a new sentence from scratch as answer, but instead tries selecting the best fitting sentence from a database with a huge, fixed set of predefined sentences and uses that best match as answer.

+![Fig. 1: Screenshot of Typical Conversation](doc/screenshots/screenshot_0001.png)

+Fig. 1: Screenshot of Typical Conversation

-== Bibliography ==
+## Bibliography

 [1] Wikipedia: _ELIZA_.
 URL: https://en.wikipedia.org/wiki/ELIZA
 (last visited on: 2019-11-17).